dataq-instruments/4208Ethernet/README.md

   ![alt text](https://www.dataq.com/resources/repository/ethernet.gif "ScreenCapture by LICECap")

  8) If you can't start a device, it may be connected to WinDaq running on another PC.

- 9) A good tool to understand/debug the protocol communication is the network protocol analyzer WireShark https://www.wireshark.org/

  **Note**: